Providing warmth for our neighbors.

 Rhode Islanders who need assistance from the Fund should visit their local Community Action Program (CAP) agency.
 CAP agencies use the guidelines found below to determine qualification.
 If you are unsure of the CAP agency nearest you, please call the United Way of Rhode Island 2-1-1 call center by dialing 2-1-1, or visit us online.

-- Client must provide documentation showing financial hardship.
+- The client must provide documentation showing financial hardship.

 - Clients cannot receive GNEF assistance for more than one of the following energy sources: electricity, natural gas, oil, propane, wood, or wood byproducts.